mruiter/com.neo/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 2.1.0 - Initial Beta Release - Breaking Changes for Wall Switch !!
+Added support Homey Energy.
+Added first support base for Touch Wall Switch Triple - Still needs user input - Please report your device, manufacturer and product id.
+Renamed wall switch driver names to the changed Coolcam naming - Will need re-pair of the Touch Wall Switch Dual.
+Driver split the Power Switching Plug V1 and V2 version - Will need re-pair of the Power Switching Plug V2.
+Change: All devices are added unsecure to avoid the problems in the Homey z-wave core.

 ### v 2.0.21
 Added support for Doorsensor RU and NZ region / Added support for PIRv1 RU region.

 ### v 2.0.20
 Added German Translation to the app.
 Minimum homey firmware 2.0.5 - Time for all to update and dump V1 series.

 ### v 2.0.19
 Update setting for PIRv2 detection led Enable/Disable